Davmuz/phraw/INSTALLATION.rst

 These are the common errors:

-- Have you copied the .htacces file in the project directory?
+- Have you copied the .htaccess file in the project directory?
 - Your web server (like Apache) does support mod_rewrite?
 Is it active?
 - The Smarty's compiled files are stored in the "resources/compliled" directory, is it writable?
 - The Smarty's caching files are stored in the "resources/cached" directory, is it writable?